aditya019/Emailer-JS/README.md

 # Emailer-JS
-Using this app you can send email to anyone.
+Using this app you can send email to anyone without using a browser.

 A word of caution set the Access for less secure apps setting to Enable of your Email.